remix-run/remix/decisions/0004-remixing-react-router.md

 ### No distinction between Error and Catch boundaries

-TODO: Ryan to fill in some more details here.
+**TODO:** Ryan to fill in some more details here.

 The differentiation between error and catch prove to be a bit vague over time and a source of confusion for developers.
 We chose to go with just a single `errorElement` in the router for simplicity.
 If you throw anything, it ends up in the error boundary and propagates accordingly.

 **Backwards Compatibility**

-We will handle this in Remix where its `errorElement` will decide if it should render via the `ErrorBoundary` or `CatchBoundary`.
+We have a few options here.
+In all cases, Remix v1 will provide an `errorElement` implementation that will need to do some forking to maintain backwards compatibility.

+1. We could introduce a new `ErrorElement` in Remix v1 and deprecate `ErrorBoundary`/`CatchBoundary` (and eventually drop them in v2)
+2. We could maintain the same behavior of `ErrorBoundary`/`CatchBoundary` in v1 and plan to drop` CatchBoundary` in v2 and send everything to `ErrorBoundary`

 ### `Request.signal` instead of `signal` param